 A lot of men today are clueless when it comes to tools.
 The increased affluence of the past 50 years led many men to outsource handyman work instead of doing repairs and home improvement themselves.
-And let’s face it.
-Men today can be pretty darn lazy.
-They’d rather play their Xboxes than work on building something with their own bare hands.

 But knowing how to handle tools is an essential skill every man should, well, have a handle on.
 You’ll become more self-reliant, you’ll save money, and you’ll enjoy the supremely manly satisfaction of working with your hands.
 To help the generation of men who never got around to learning how to use tools, we’ll be doing a series of posts on basic toolmanship.

 To kick off our series on tool use, we start with the lowly hammer.
 To the unskilled, hammering just means pounding the hell out of something until you get the job done.
 Sure, you could do that, but you’ll end up with crummy results and a tired arm to boot.
 A wise handyman knows how to use a hammer safely, effectively, and efficiently.

 Proper hammering begins with selecting the right hammer for the job.
 Using a hammer for tasks that it’s not suited for can result in injury and shoddy work.
 Below, we give you the skinny on the different types of hammers a man has to choose from.

 16 ounce claw hammer.
 If you’ve only used one kind of hammer in your life, it’s probably this one.
 Its curved back makes it ideal for pulling out nails.
 This is a must for any man’s toolbox.

 16 ounce ripping hammer.
 When you have a small demolition job, this is your go-to hammer.
 Unlike the claw hammer, the back of a ripping hammer is straight.
 It’s used for heavy carpentry work, framing houses, and of course, ripping crap up.

 Rubber mallet.
 Use a rubber mallet when you hammer a finished-metal surface.